doctrine/mongodb-odm/README.markdown

     header('Content-type: image/png;');
     echo $image->getFile()->getBytes();

-You can of course make associations to this Image document from another document.
+You can of course make references to this Image document from another document.
 Imagine you had a Profile document and you wanted every Profile to have a profile
 image: